wordlions/wordlions.github.io/_posts/2010-03-18-why-white-papers.markdown

 White papers are most frequently made available as PDF or Microsoft Word files.
 Most major search engines, including Google, have no problem indexing these files.
 This means that white papers can help your web site's search engine rank by contributing relevant, keyword-rich content to your site.

 Think about the times you've done a Google search for information on a product.
-Don't you happily click through to a search result labeled [PDF], knowing that it will be more than SEO-optimized marketing-speak?
+Don't you happily click through to a search result labeled PDF, knowing that it will be more than SEO-optimized marketing-speak?
 Using PDFs and Word Documents actually gives you a fair amount of control over how your white paper appears in search results.
 All of this adds up to a search optimization benefit for the organization that uses white papers as a marketing tactic.
 Check this document for more tips on optimizing your PDFs for searchability: [http://www.evisionsem.com/documents/optimizing_PDFs-2008.pdf](http://www.evisionsem.com/documents/optimizing_PDFs-2008.pdf)

 ## Portability